List of foreign films shot in Morocco

 Many foreign films have been shot in Morocco.
 The first were by the French film pioneer Louis Lumière Le chevrier Marocain.
 Orson Welles filmed his Othello there, which won the Palme d'Or prize at the Cannes Film Festival.
-In 1955, Alfred Hitchcock directed The Man Who Knew Too Much, set in Marrakech and Casablanca, while in 1962 David Lean shot the desert scenes of Lawrence of Arabia in Morocco.
+In 1955, Alfred Hitchcock directed The Man Who Knew Too Much, set in Marrakesh and Casablanca, while in 1962 David Lean shot the desert scenes of Lawrence of Arabia in Morocco.

 Overview

 The following is a list of some films that were entirely or partially shot in Morocco: